 Mariko is a member of the New York bar.

-Deepa Alagesan is a Supervising Attorney in IRAP’s litigation department.
+Deepa Alagesan is a Senior Supervising Attorney in IRAP’s litigation department.
 In this role, she works on impact litigation in U.S. courts to advance and defend the rights of refugees, asylum seekers, and other people in need of humanitarian relocation.
 She also supervises the department’s fellows and staff members.

 Before joining IRAP, Deepa was a litigation associate at Cleary Gottlieb Steen & Hamilton LLP, where her practice included representing noncitizens in removal proceedings or applying for T-visas pro bono.